-A. General Goals and Objectives A-1.01 Promotion of and Advocacy for Public Education (۸) 22
+A. General Goals and Objectives A-1.01 Promotion of and Advocacy for Public Education 27

-B. Governance of School Districts (A) 33
+B. Governance of School Districts

-A-3.01 Intermediate School Districts 2.4
+A-3.01 Intermediate School Districts 27

 A-3.05 Financial Disclosure

-A 3.10 Open Meetings and Records ACT
+A-3.10 Open Meetings Act 27

-(A) 34

-C. Human Rights 2.4
+C. Human Rights

 A-4.01 School Prayer

-(A) 54
+A-4.10 Civil Rights

-D. Curricula and Instruction 2.4
+D. Curricula and Instruction

 A-5.01 Special Education

-A-5.30 Curriculum and Standards 24
+A-5.30 Curriculum and Standards (A)38

-E. Correlative Schooling Issues
+E. Correlative School Issues

 A-6.01 Compulsory Attendance

 A-6.10 Kindergarten Programs

-A-6.15 Early Childhood Education
+A-6.15 Early Childhood Education A-6.20 Instructional Time

-A-6.20 Instructional TimeA-6.25 Post-Labor Day School Opening
+A-6.25 Post-Labor Day School Opening

 A-6.60 Schools of Choice

-A-6.65 Charter Schools PUBLIC SCHOOL ACADEMIES Δ) 35
+A-6.65 Public School Academies (Charter Schools)

-A-6.70 Home Schooling 25
+A-6.70 Home Schooling

 A-6.75 Online Education

 H. Health, Safety and School Facilities

-A-9.05 Reproductive Health (D) 45

-A-9.35 Substance Abuse Prevention Programs ' ,
+A-9.35 Substance Abuse Prevention Programs

-23

-I. Public Finance and Taxation A-10.05 Opposition to Financial Support of Nonpublic Schools 26
+I. Public Finance and Taxation

 A-10.05 Opposition to Financial Support of Nonpublic Schools

+A-10.10 Federal Financial Support

-A-10.15 Federal Spending Priorities
+A-10.15 Federal Spending Priorities.

 A-10.20 Unfunded Mandates and Sanctions

-A-10.25 State Financial Support

-A-10.30 School Infrastructure Funding
+A-10.25 State Financial Support A-10.30 School Infrastructure Funding

-A-10.35 School Fiscal Year 26
+A-10.35 School Fiscal Year

 A-10.40 State Aid and Millage Rollbacks

 A-10.45 Interest on School Tax Collections

 A-10.50 Property Tax Assessments

 A-10.55 General Taxation

-A-10.65 Economic Development (A) 37
+A-10.65 Economic Development

 L. School Personnel and Labor Relations

-A-12.01 Public Employment Relations Act

-A-12.70 Public School Employee Compensation and Benefit System 27
+A-12.01 Public Employment Relations Act A-12.70 Public School Employee Compensation and Benefit System

-M. Intergovernmental Relations

-A-13.01 State Board of Education (A) 37
+M. International Relations A-13.01 State Board of Education .34